 - Repairs that are the landlord's responsibility

-- Requirement to purchase renters insurance (tenants can purchase renter's insurance online through RentSpree); most of the insurance policies for landlords cover the structure and their belongings at the property, not the tenants' belongings.
-Renter's insurance will cover any tenants' belongings on the property, but it is a separate cost.
+- Requirement to purchase renters insurance (tenants can purchase renter's insurance online through RentSpree); most of the insurance policies for landlords cover the structure and belongings at the property, not the tenants' belongings.
+Renter's insurance will cover any tenants' belongings on the property, but it is a separate cost

 - Full names of all tenants over the age of 18

 - Landlord's responsibilities for lawn care and other general maintenance

 - Rules for tenants to follow to maintain their compliance with the lease